High Quality Bixler 1.1 Build (APM2.x)¶

 Here it is ready to go:

-- Make a 45 x 100 mm mounting plate for the APM using 5mm plywood (or plastic or fiberglass board).
+- Make a 45 x 100 mm mounting plate for the autopilot using 5mm plywood (or plastic or fiberglass board).

-- Use a 1” square of Kyosho Zeal Gel or Dubro foam under each corner of the flight controller to provide vibration suppression.
+- Use a 1” square of Kyosho Zeal Gel or Dubro foam under each corner of the autopilot to provide vibration suppression.

 - Re Welder’s Glue: it is contact cement.
 Lightly cover each surface you wish to bond and let them dry for about five minutes.